bilalvis01/bs-material-ui/README.md

 ## Status

-This package is still under active development.
+This package is still under active development thus breaking changes and crashes should be expected.

 ## Installation